Exchange Square (Kuala Lumpur)

 The Exchange Square (Bukit Kewangan) is a main headquarters of the Bursa Malaysia (Kuala Lumpur Stock Exchange).
 The headquarters is located at Jalan Raja Chulan, Kuala Lumpur.
-This neoclassic building was officially opened on 13 July 1997 by Prime Minister, Mahathir Mohamad.
+This neoclassic building was officially opened on 13 July 1997 by Fourth Prime Minister, Mahathir Mohamad.

 Transportation

 The building is accessible within walking distance east of Masjid Jamek LRT Station and accessible via the GoKL Purple Route bus from the Pasar Seni bus hub.